 If You’re Driving . . .

-• Paid parking is in effect in all the Day Lots (complimentary parking from 5 PM to 3 AM).
-There is no parking in Day Lots 1 to 5 between 3 AM to 6 AM from November 1 to March 31.
-Please check the RMOW website for more information on parking.
+- Paid parking is in effect in all the Day Lots although there is complimentary parking from 5 PM to 8 AM.
+Overnight parking is not allowed in the Day Lots over winter (November 1 to March 31).
+Please check the RMOW website for more information on parking including an interactive map.